Dealazer/wondalizer-external-firewall/README.md

 A comprehensive external firewall for WordPress that blocks unwanted HTTP/cURL requests, email interception, cron execution, and detects obfuscated code — all with granular per-plugin and per-theme control.

+Donate to PayPal.me/Dealazer or look in the main file for other donation link

 ---

 ## 🔥 Features